mmarinovic/ethereum-wallet-generator/README.md

 ```

 1. You will be prompted with password input
-2. Save memonic on piece of paper
+2. Save mnemonic and private key on a piece of paper

 Output:
 ```javascript